Strawberry Shortcake (TV series): Internationally

 From Season 2 onwards, the episodes are presented individually on the TV broadcasts rather than being compilations, although this depended on the broadcaster (e.g., Disney Channel Asia aired the first four episodes as two-parters).

 Some networks, like GMTV and Minimax in CEE aired Season 1 uninterrupted as one, full-length part akin to the DVD releases, while Season 2 onwards are broadcast exactly like on the DVDs with the compilation format.

-Shorts and PSAs
+Other media

 A five-minute Strawberry Shortcake short, "Growing Better All the Time", is available exclusively in the Care Bears: Daydreams DVD (released on October 14, 2003) as a bonus feature.
 Numerous scenes from the short were used in the 2000s (decade) series' second opening sequence, and the song from the short was released on the "Strawberry Jams" CD.

-Apart from that, a Public Service Announcement for the ASPCA was produced and aired in the US.
+Additionally, a public service announcement for the ASPCA was produced and aired in the US.
 The PSA features Strawberry Shortcake talking about the basics of pet ownership.